maldil/ICSE2022_ArtifactEvaluation/README.md

 <img src="https://github.com/maldil/ICSE2022_ArtifactEvaluation/blob/main/Images/Excel.png" width="550" height="40" />

 You can go to each commit URL and check whether the refactoring described in the column Description is available.
-This file described only a little information.
+We only collected a little amount of data for `refactoring.csv` for demonstration purposes.
 Additional informations are available in the `.json` files in the subdirectories of  `$FOLDER_PATH/ArtifactEvaluation/RefactoringMiner/Refactoring`

 **Step 3.6** - Execute `exit` to terminate the container.